Welcome to Dravida dasa's Padma Productions!

 English translation of India's jewel of Vedic wisdom, the 18,000-verse

 Shrimad-Bhagavatam (Bhagavata Purana).
-He also helped
+He also

-produce the revised version of Shrila Prabhupada’s nine-volume
+helped produce the revised version of Shrila Prabhupada's nine-volume

-Chaitanya-charitamrita during 1995-96 and his Krishna book
+Chaitanya-charitamrita during 1995-96 and his Krishna

-classes at the Los Angeles and San Diego ISKCON centers.
+Yoga classes at the Los Angeles and San Diego ISKCON centers.

 Throughout all this immersion in transcendental literature, Dravida dasa developed a love of the Sanskrit language, and especially the elaborate Sanskrit prosody of the Bhagavatam, portions of the Chaitanya-charitamrita, and other bhakti literature.
 His devotion and expertise in chanting form a marvelous combination evident on these audiotapes. |